kam3k/blog/_posts/2015-10-14-how-i-learn.md

 I have shifted things from 1D into 2D.
 The sensor used by the robot gets more complex (in this case, it is a laser scanner), and there are many more objects.

 So by now you might be asking, "but how do I know what are reasonable simplifications to make when I don't understand the topic?".
-That's a great question, and it is exactly what I am trying to address in this blog.
+That's a great question, and is one of the things I am trying to address in this blog.
 I am trying to help first-time learners understand the big picture of how different topics work by laying out the path of simplified problems.
 I hope this approach works for you.